top of page

 I met with two of Suno’s co-founders, Keenan Freyberg and Martin Camacho, to better understand the company’s longterm goals.
 We spoke at length about AI-powered music creation and the crowd that they’re aiming to serve in 2024.

-Camacho explained they want to make songwriting fun and easy for all people, regardless of music training.
+Camacho explained they want to make AI songwriting fun and easy for all people, regardless of music training.
 With Suno, you would never be more than a text prompt away from turning your lyrics into original music.
 That goal has already been achieved with flying colors.

 They currently have no plans to compete in the DAW plugin market, but that hasn’t stopped thousands of songwriters from using the app as a source of creative inspiration.